The Legend of Zelda: Majora's Mask: Nintendo 3DS remake

 After the release of The Legend of Zelda: Ocarina of Time 3D, a remake for the Nintendo 3DS, director Eiji Aonuma suggested that a Majora's Mask remake was dependent on interest and demand.
 Following this news, a fan campaign called "Operation Moonfall" was launched to demonstrate that demand.
 The campaign name is a reference to a similar fan-based movement, Operation Rainfall, set up to persuade Nintendo of America to localize a trio of role-playing games for the Wii.
 The petition reached 16,000 signatures after a week.
 Nintendo of America president Reggie Fils-Aimé acknowledged the campaign but said that the ultimate decision would be based on financial projections rather than a fan petition.
 Both Zelda producer Eiji Aonuma and Miyamoto expressed interest in developing the remake.

 The remake, titled The Legend of Zelda: Majora's Mask 3D, was released worldwide in February 2015.
-Like Ocarina of Time 3D before it, the remake features improved character models and stereoscopic 3D graphics, along with altered boss battles, an additional fishing minigame, and compatibility with the New Nintendo 3DS, particularly its second analog stick used for camera control.
+Like Ocarina of Time 3D before it, the remake features improved character models and stereoscopic 3D graphics, along with altered boss battles, an additional fishing minigame, and compatibility with the New Nintendo 3DS, particularly its second analog stick used for camera control alongside the pre-existing Circle Pad Pro.
 To update the game for modern audiences, Aonuma and the team at Grezzo compiled a list of gameplay moments that stuck out to them as unreasonable for players, colloquially dubbed the "what in the world" list.
 The release coincided with the launch of the New Nintendo 3DS system in North America and Europe.
 A special edition New Nintendo 3DS XL model was launched alongside the game, with the European release featuring a pin badge, double-sided poster, and steelbook case.
 The UK retailer Game offered a Majora's Mask-themed paperweight as a pre-order bonus for the standard edition.